AnimeshKatigar/AnimeshKatigar/README.md

 ### <div align="center">Hi, I am Animesh and I like to host parties @localhost:3000 🥂</div>

--  🤓 I’m currently in TE of my bachelor's degree
+-  🤓 I’m currently in BE of my bachelor's degree

 - 🌌 I know Machine Learning, Data Science but I am more into Web Development..